mmmedina/shopping-cart-app/README.md

 1 sbt clean compile
 2 sbt run
 ```
-This will start the project on localhost:8083

-There are some examples in the Main file, and some tests to see some covered cases.
+There is an example in the main file, and some tests to see some cases covered.

 >### Preconditions to execute request
-- Nothing
+- No precondition is necessary